 Loyalty doesn’t always equal savings

-Try renegotiating if you notice an increase or seek quotes from other providers to see if moving on could save you money.
+Try renegotiating if you notice an increase, or compare rates with other providers to see if moving on could save you money.

 Monitoring may not save you money

-Pro tip: Know the specific details pertaining to the state where you reside before choosing to go the monitoring device route.
+Know the specific details about the state where you reside before choosing to go the monitoring device route.

 They don’t advertise discounts